bihor/camaliga/Documentation/Changelog/Index.rst

 8.6.0       Extension configuration categoryMode removed!
 The categories are now get by a TYPO3 core method.
             Correct ordering of categories in the options.
             TS category.storagePids, category.sortBy and category.orderBy added.
+            The field "childs" of {content.categoriesAndParents} is now an array, not a string.
 ==========  ============================================================================================================================